 EAT/TASTE: Finger Lakes Cider House

-This hilltop cidery is both tasting room and delightful restaurant.
+Not far from the town of Ithaca, the hilltop Finger Lakes Cider House is both a tasting room and a delightful restaurant.
 Hard Cider’s on tap and so is elevated pub food, like Cast Iron Grilled Cheese ($12).
-The fermented juice of apples named Rose, Switchel, and Scrumpy (British slang for someone who picks fallen fruit from the ground), and more, range from ultra dry to faintly sweet.
+The fermented juice of apples named Rose, Switchel, and Scrumpy (British slang for someone who picks fallen fruit from the ground), and more, ranging from ultra dry to faintly sweet.
 Try some of each with a 5-taste flight ($5).

 EAT: Moosewood Restaurant

-It’s still the hippy-dippy spot made famous in Mollie Katzen’s cookbook of the same name.
-Though Katzen, one of the founders of the “Moosewood Collective,” decamped to California to write her recipe book (yes, controversial!), the original restaurant is still going strong.
+The Moosewood Restaurant is still the hippy-dippy spot made famous in Mollie Katzen’s cookbook of the same name.
+Though Katzen, one of the founders of the “Moosewood Collective,” decamped to California to write her recipe book (yes, controversial!), the original restaurant, under new ownership, is still going strong.

 EAT: Locals also recommend

+Coltivare, run by Tompkins Cortland Community College “Farm to Bistro” program.
+Hound and Mare – unusual bagel sandwiches from daughters of Saigon owners.
 Glenwood Pines – on the Western side of Cayuga Lake for “Best Burgers.”
-Boatyard Grill overlooking the inlet from which diners can watch college Crew Teams practice, The Rook for best fried chicken.
-Just A Taste for tapas, Saigon for Vietnamese.
+Boatyard Grill overlooking the inlet from which diners can watch college Crew Teams practice, The Rook for the best fried chicken.
+Saigon for Vietnamese (now take-out-only).

 ICE CREAM: Cornell Dairy Bar